Los Angeles Police Department resources: Bicycles

 Occasionally, police bicycle units patrol, usually in large numbers and especially during special events to provide fast and easy access to police assistance.
 Bicycle units may go on patrols lasting between 10 and 25 miles during any given beat.
 Bicycle units train rigorously in the hills of Elysian Park near Academy Road and Dodger Stadium.
 The bicycles used by the Los Angeles Police Department are manufactured by Giant.

 Horses

 Metropolitan Division also has a Mounted Unit that consists of approximately 40 police horses.
 These are normally used for riots and special events.
 Specially trained officers also wear their uniform along with boots and a Stetson hat with the same police shield as the one worn on the brim of the traditional police hat.
-Equestrian units normally appear in the city only on special occasions.
+Equestrian units normally appear in the city only on special occasions to serve as crowd management.
 Metro Division is also responsible for the K-9 units (which also wear ballistic vests).
 Narcotics and Bomb K-9 units belong to different divisions.

-The reason the police force uses Mounted Police is the added height and visibility that the horses give their riders allows officers to observe a wider area and be easier to spot in a crowd.
+Department organization

+The department is made up of a variety of organizational units depending on the unit's tasks, size, specialization and area of operations.
+Inside the LAPD, there are 4 offices, 10 bureaus, 21 community police stations and countless groups, sections, units and details.